-As mentioned in the table 6, in Garbo district a total of 16 different wild edible fruit species were recorded and the most top three dominate species were ciid, hohob and gombesh.
-But the rarest species dombir, madheedand and dhiin.
+As mentioned in the table 6, in Garbo district, 16 wild edible fruit species were recorded and the top three dominating species were Ciid, Hohob and Gombesh.
+The rare species were Dombir, Madheedand and Dhiin.

-Traditional/Indigenous uses of wild edible tree fruit species
+Traditional/Indigenous uses of wild edible fruit species

-Traditional use of wild edible tree fruits, ten tree fruit species was identified as most valuable by the respondents based on their food, medicinal and other values.
+Ten tree fruit species was identified as most valuable by the respondents based on their food, medicinal and other values.
 The various uses of these species are summarized in table 7.
 The traditional methods of fruit collection are picking, shaking stems and throwing objects to dislodge the fruits or even destructive harvesting as branches were lopped to harvest fruit in a short time.
 Most of the wild edible tree fruits in districts were eaten fresh and raw.
-Wild edible tree fruits play a vital role in subsistence economy and livelihood of people in this small kebeles in the sites.
+Wild edible tree fruits play a vital role in subsistence, economy and livelihood of people in these small kebeles.
 A variety of these fruits with enormous economic potential can be seen grown in the districts.
 These fruits are used for food traditionally by native people as nutritional diet.
-Some fruit species are commercially important and also have medicinal value such as grawiapenicilata and grewiatenax.
-Hydro abyssinica and many others were used for spices and pickle purpose along with medicinal and other uses.
-These species are free and accessible to the local communities.
+Some fruit species are commercially important and also have medicinal value such as Grewia penicillata Chiov. and Grewia tenax (Forssk.)
+Fiori.
+Hydro abyssinica??? and many others were used for spices and pickles along with medicinal and other uses.
+These species are free and accessible to the local community.
 Some of these food plants are supplementary nutrition.

-7. Indigenous uses of wild edible tree fruit species

-TABLE 7.
+Observation Table No. 7.
 Some wild edible tree fruit species and their indigenous uses